herval/kb/README.md

 You can also specify _source dependencies_ by pointing to folders that either follow the `kb` structure or contain a `project.yaml` file.

 ## Why can't I...
-There are no submodules.
-You can use source dependencies to have multiple projects in the same folder structure.
+- There are no submodules.
+You can use "source dependencies" to have multiple projects in the same folder structure.
-There are no "runtime dependencies".
+- There are no "runtime dependencies".
 Bundle your JDBC drivers.

 ## Building kb
 `kb` itself is built using Gradle (I know, I know!
 It'll be built using `kb` itself, eventually ¯\_(ツ)_/¯).
-To build a distribution:
+To build from source:

 ```
+# build it
-gradle shadowJar
+gradle installDist

+# ln it to your local $PATH folder.
+Something like:
+sudo ln -s -F "$(pwd)/build/install/kb/bin/kb" /usr/local/bin/kb
 ```